 Step 2.
 Gain medium calculation

-Following plots represent spontaneous emission and stimulated emission vs frequency at different carrier densities are generated by the script (at 293K).
+Following plots represent spontaneous emission and stimulated emission vs frequency at different carrier densities (at 293K).

 Step 3.
 1D Traveling-Wave Laser Simulation

 - Launch INTERCONNECT and change directory to where the application files are saved.

 - Right click on the sweep, select "power", and then visualize.
 This is the L-I curve for the laser operating at 293K (20C).
 The spectrum of the laser can also be plotted by visualizing "spectrum".
 For information on how to obtain results for other temperatures, please refer to update the model with your parameters section.

 The runTWLM.lsf script loads the results from the previous two simulations as well as the INTERCONNECT template file.
 This script will calculate the radiative and non-radiative recombination rates, create recombination files and load those parameters into the TWLM.
 It will also populate the other required parameters for the TWLM element, root element and parameter sweep.
 This new configuration will then be saved under a new file name to avoid modifying the template file twlm.icp.
 It will then run a very short simulation in order to allow the TWLM element to perform the gain and spontaneous emission fitting.
 Once the fits are performed the results are stored in the TWLM to prevent refitting them in each iteration of the sweep.
 The diagnostic fit results are also saved as datasets in the file called Piprek2000OQE_293.ldf.
 Finally, the sweep is launched.